Krzysztofz01/video-lightning-detector/README.md

 vld check
 ```

 Running the detector with default values and auto-threshold calculation.
-The most automated apporach.
+The most automated approach.
 ```sh
 vld video -i ~/path/to/video.mp4 -o ~/output/directory/ -a
 ```